-One Required Textbook

-Introduction to Literature: Custom Textbook for Professor Sharon Race, ENGL 1302.
+One Required Textbook: Introduction to Literature: Custom Textbook for Professor Sharon Race, ENGL 1302.
 Boston: Pearson Learning Solutions, 2014.

-\IMPORTANT: A couple of other instructors have a custom textbook for ENGL 1302 that have the same cover as mine--make sure you DO NOT purchase the textbook for Professor Professor Randy Wall's course.
+IMPORTANT: Another instructor has a custom textbook for ENGL 1302 with the same cover picture as mine--make sure you DO NOT purchase the textbook for Professor Professor Randy Wall's course.
 Make sure my name (Professor Sharon Race) is on the front cover.

-Our required textbook can be purchased directly from the South Plains College bookstores on the Levelland Campus, over the phone, or through the SPC bookstore website:
+Our required textbook can be purchased directly from the South Plains College bookstores on the Levelland or Reese campuses, over the phone, or through the SPC bookstore website: